adiwg/mdEditor-doc/reference/edit-window/metadata/keyword-panels/keyword-section.md

  Conversely, custom thesauri require the user to enter both the thesaurus information and keywords.

- The <span class="md-panel">Keyword</span> panels can be collapsed to de-clutter the window by clicking the 'collapse panel icon' on the upper right corner of the panel.
+ The <span class="md-panel">Keyword</span> panels may be collapsed to de-clutter the window by clicking the 'collapse panel icon' on the upper right corner of the panel.
 Once collapsed, they can be expanded again by reversing the process.